arvinf/ha-integration-tago-direct/README.md

 :warning: **experimental** :warning:

-Allows Modbus based switches to be used directly w/ HA via a TCP/IP to Modbus bridge
+Allows Modbus based switches to be used directly w/ HA via a TCP/IP to Modbus bridge.